 Focusing on films made between the 1890s and the 1940s, the website offers:

-- English-subtitled versions of over twenty early Chinese films
+- English-subtitled versions of over thirty early Chinese films

 - A free, self-paced course on Chinese Film Classics, focusing on early Chinese cinematic masterworks from 1922-1949, each module featuring a subtitled film and two video lectures

 - Resources for learning more about Chinese cinema history, including further viewings, readings, filmographies, bibliographies, and archival materials

 - Information about a textbook about the artistry and history of early Chinese cinema